To learn more about the process for course registration for Fall 2017, be sure to review all of the information below carefully!

 A. Review the core curriculum for MSCM students.

-Q. What core will the Ross Registrar's Office register me in for Fall 2016?
+Q. What core will Ross Registrar's Office register me in for Fall 2017?

-A. The Ross Registrar's Office will register MSCM students in the following 8.25 credits of core courses:
+A. Ross Registrar's Office will register MSCM students in the following 8.25 credits of core courses:

 - TO 620: Supply Chain Management (3.0 credits)